theophile-dev/L3-projet-questionnaires/README.md

 ### Key aspect of the project

-* We tried to prevent the fact that we have to create a new answer instance everytime we want to test if an answer can accept a string by using an abstract class named AnswerValidator
+* We tried to prevent the fact that we have to create a new answer instance everytime we want to test if an answer can accept a string by using an abstract class named AnswerValidator, but it doesn't really work, creating static attribute with the same name in the subclass doesn't shadow the one in the superlass.
+* There is an abstraction between the answers and the UI
+* CLI mean Command line interface
+* To create GUI or any other UI you just had to create an other UIfactory and implement the UI interface in your UI components